Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires

 \section{Conclusion}

 We have proposed a new theoretical and practical framework for understanding equivalence and computing distances between time series.
 Mathematically, we aim to identify and quotient by the relation that two time series differ only up to noise, and computationally, we want to remove noise from calculations of distances $d_p$ and magnitudes $\magn$.
 Our procedure builds on earlier work to measure distances between time series via sets of structural breaks, and our new method produces more reliable and continuous measures.
-We have applied the function $\mathcal{F}_\mu$ and these metrics to analyse data with extraordinary peaks, determining piecewise constant functions $f$ designed to understand the true movement of the mean throughout the time series.
+We have applied the function $\mathcal{F}_\mu$ and these metrics to analyze data with extraordinary peaks, determining piecewise constant functions $f$ designed to understand the true movement of the mean (or variance) throughout the time series.
 This procedure is highly flexible: we could swap variance for mean, vary our change point algorithm parameters, or use completely different change point algorithms altogether.
-Analysing the NSW bushfires, we have determined anomalies not just in the air quality data itself, but also those sites that stand out in the otherwise strong consistency between air quality and geographical distances.